← back

 October 2025

-Our paper, “Reimagining RDMA Through the Lens of ML,” was accepted to IEEE Computer Architecture Letters (CAL), presenting a new perspective on RDMA architectures for ML workloads.
+Our paper, “Reimagining RDMA Through the Lens of ML,” was accepted to IEEE CAL 2025 (IEEE Computer Architecture Letters), presenting a new perspective on RDMA architectures for ML workloads.

 October 2025

-Invited Presentation: OptiReduce / Ultima at DARPA/SRC CUBIC
+Presented OptiReduce / Ultima at DARPA/SRC CUBIC (Invited)

 I presented OptiReduce / Ultima at the DARPA/SRC CUBIC Center for Ubiquitous Connectivity as an invited research presentation.